Conan O'Brien: Television hiatus and comedy tour (2010)

 On February 8, 2010, it was reported that O'Brien was attempting to sell his Central Park West penthouse in New York with an asking price of $35 million.
 He had purchased the apartment in 2007 for $10 million.
 Two years earlier, O'Brien had purchased a home in the Brentwood section of Los Angeles for over $10.5 million.
 Some industry insiders have speculated that O'Brien had chosen to stay on the west coast in order to facilitate a return to late night television and because he did not want to put his children through another move.

 O'Brien was included in the 2010 Time 100, a list compiled by Time of the 100 most influential people in the world as voted on by readers.
 After being prohibited from making television appearances of any kind until May, O'Brien spoke about the Tonight Show conflict on the CBS newsmagazine 60 Minutes on May 2, 2010.
 During the interview with Steve Kroft, O'Brien said the situation felt "like a marriage breaking up suddenly, violently, quickly.
 And I was just trying to figure out what happened."
 He also said he "absolutely" expected NBC to give him more of a chance and that, if in Jay Leno's position, he would not have come back to The Tonight Show.
-However, Conan said he did not feel unfortunate.
+However, O'Brien said he did not feel unfortunate.
 "It's crucial to me that anyone seeing this, if they take anything away from this, it's I'm fine.
 I'm doing great," said O'Brien.
 "I hope people still find me comedically absurd and ridiculous.
 And I don't regret anything."

 On March 11, 2010, O'Brien announced via his Twitter account that he would embark on a 30-city live tour beginning April 12, 2010, entitled, "The Legally Prohibited from Being Funny on Television Tour".
 Co-host Andy Richter, along with members of the former Tonight Show Band, joined O'Brien on the tour.
 Max Weinberg, however, was not able to join, except for a guest appearance at one of Conan's New York City shows.
 On April 12, 2010, O'Brien opened his two-month comedy tour in Eugene, Oregon, with a crowd of 2,500 and no TV cameras.
 The tour traveled through America's Northwest and Canada before moving on to larger cities, including Los Angeles and New York City, where he performed at Radio City Music Hall, next to his former Late Night studios.
 The tour ended in Atlanta on June 14.
 In 2011, the documentary film titled Conan O'Brien Can't Stop was released which followed O'Brien throughout his comedy tour.
 The film premiered March 2011 at the South by Southwest media festival to positive reviews.
 It was directed by Rodman Flender who is O'Brien's personal friend and classmate at Harvard University.